cl-plus-ssl/cl-plus-ssl/README.md

 for file descriptor to be ready for more IO, making sure the waiting is no longer than the implementation specific deadline.
-In case of CCL the deadline is taken from the stream originally passed `cl+ssl:make-client / -server-stream` from which the socket file descriptor was extracted.
+In case of CCL the deadline is taken from the stream originally passed to `cl+ssl:make-client / -server-stream`, from which the socket file descriptor was extracted.
 In case of SBCL the waiting operation used is aware of the global deadline).

-For other implementations deadlines are not currently supported in the socket BIO mode.
+For other Lisp implementations deadlines are not currently supported in the socket BIO mode.

 There are tickets / pull requests open to implement